Findiddle/sample_app/README.md

 == Welcome to Rails

+This is the sample application.
+I will learn a lot here I think.

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.